 Here’s what’s on the daily agenda:

-1. Vatican City: Home to the Vatican Museums, Sistine Chapel, and St. Peter’s Basilica, Vatican City is a must.
+1. Vatican City: Home to the Vatican Museums, Sistine Chapel, and St. Peter’s Basilica, the Vatican City is a must.
 Michelangelo’s frescoes in the Sistine Chapel and the stunning architecture of St. Peter’s Basilica are ‘wow’!
 Book your tour here or purchase a skip-the-lines ticket.

 2. Explore Trastevere: This picturesque neighborhood is known for its narrow cobbled streets, vibrant nightlife, and traditional Roman trattorias.
 It’s a great area to have lunch and dinner.